aosabook/500lines/search-engine/README.md

 Reading a 9-megabyte file is a bearable startup cost, since it should take perhaps 200ms, though far from ideal.

+There's a chunk size tradeoff: smaller chunks mean more filesystem overhead, worse compression, and a larger skip file, while larger chunks waste more time decompressing and parsing postings for terms before the one we're looking for.
+4096 postings decompress in about 27ms on my netbook, which is only about a factor of 3 slower than spinning-rust seek times, but achieve most of the compression available from gzip.

 Scaling up further
 can be done